bwpow/libshaga/README.md

 is not required.
 Using atomic operations and mutex locking is quite expensive on some operating systems and architectures.
 By providing single-thread version of the library, the programmer may avoid using atomics and mutexes altogether and compile without pthread.

+## Sanitizers and safety
+It is possible to enable AddressSanitizer, LeakSanitizer and UndefinedBehaviorSanitizer by setting environment variable SHAGA_SANITY before calling make.
+This will add these compiler options: `-fsanitize=address -fsanitize=undefined -fsanitize=leak -fno-omit-frame-pointer`.
+You need to install both libasan and libubsan for this to work properly.

+Code is compiled with `-Wall -Wextra -Wshadow -fstack-protector-strong` parameters and all warning are fixed during development and testing.
+Since the library is intended to be used only as static, it is compiled with -fPIE and -pie.

 ## Current progress and future development
 I am currently working on unit tests using [Google Test](https://github.com/google/googletest) that were missing in the original library and slowly modifying source code to use C++17 types and structures (like string_view).
 I am also planning to add documentation in doxygen format and cmake building process.